smXplorer/SwissSPAD-Live/docs/source/guide.rst

   is therefore 1,020.
 Data acquisition takes 4 times longer than for an 8-bit image.

-- ``# Exposure Sequences``: this parameter specifies during how many laser periods the gate is opened and closed for each 1-bit gate image.
+- ``# Exposure Sequences``: this parameter specifies during how many multiple of 400 ns the gate is opened and closed for each 1-bit gate image (a gate is opened and closed every SYNC Period).
 Adjust this parameter by checking the :ref:`Histogram Window <histogram-window>` and trying to make sure the largest value stays away from the maximum (either 255 or 1,020) to avoid saturation.
 Large values (> 100) also may result in readout artifacts and should be avoided with SS2 (no such problem seems to occur with SS3).

+Note: :red:`For SS3, the data readout uses a rolling-shutter mode, and two channels need to be transferred, resulting in a minimum integration time of 20.05 us.
+The # Exposure Sequences are added to this minimum integration time.`

 - ``Laser Period``: this information is saved in the file for the user's convenience but has no impact on acquisition.
 It is useful for data analysis